piroozb/piroozb/README.md

 ## Hello, I'm Pirooz🖤

 3rd year Computer Science and Cognitive Science student at the [University of Toronto](https://www.utoronto.ca/).
-I have many plans in the works for the future.
-While they may not be visible at the moment, I am currently undergoing internal restructuring to bring them to fruition.
+Currently restructuring my internal world, with exciting plans on the horizon.
-Also an avid powerlifter, hoping to compete in a couple years.
+I also have a passion for powerlifting and plan to compete in the near future.

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=piroozb&theme=algolia&show_icons=true" alt="Pirooz's Github Stats"></img>